Our Address: FZ LLC G 37 & G 34, Block 13, Al Sufouh Road Knowledge Park, Dubai PO Box : 501703

 (2) can be proven insufficient by taking examples.
 When 6 is divided by 4, the remainder is

-It is advisable to do a lot of practice on odds and evens as the topic is very frequently asked.
+Doing a lot of practice on odds and evens is advisable as the topic is frequently asked.

-At Option Training Institute, our approach is to focus on problem solving so that you go into the test fully capable of handling anything that GMAT throws at you.
+At Option Training Institute, we focus on problem-solving so that you go into the test fully capable of handling anything the GMAT throws.